csf-dev/CSF.IniDocuments/README.md

 appropriate method.

 ## Example
-Here is a simple usage example in pseudocode, it should be enough to get you
+Here is a simple usage example, it should be enough to get you going:
-going:

 ```csharp
 using CSF.IniDocuments;